BarbaraLol/CloudBasicProject_Loletti/Report_Loletti.md

 ```
 ### Docker compose file breakdown
 In this section the docker compose file is analyzed in all its components:
-* the first part is used to specify the version of the Docker compose used and to define the name of the volumes used for persisten storage
+* the very first part is used to specify the version of the Docker compose used and to define the name of the volumes used for persisten storage
 ```yaml
 version: '3.8'